-AZAHAR Cambodia envisions a society where people are practicing non-violent commination for harmonious society, firmly rooted in its cultural traditions.
+- AZAHAR Cambodia envisions a society where people are practicing non-violent combinations for a harmonious society, firmly rooted in its cultural traditions.

-AZAHAR aims to expose young people to the rich culture traditions and enable them to find professional education and job opportunities in the fields of entertainment and sports.
+- AZAHAR aims to expose young people to rich cultural traditions and enable them to find professional education and job opportunities in the fields of entertainment and sports.

 - To promote education on sport, yoga and the arts to young people, especially to reach the underprivileged targets.